-Steve Johnson is in his fourth season as the head coach of the Utah State softball team, after being named the ninth head coach of the Aggie program on June 26, 2013.
+The second-winningest coach in program history, Steve Johnson is in his sixth season at Utah State, after being named the ninth head coach of the Aggie softball program on June 26, 2013.

 Johnson led the 2016 team to the program’s best record in 20 years.
 The Aggies finished the year with a 26-25 record, the best team record since 1996, while going 12-12 in Mountain West action.
 The Aggies’ 12 Mountain West wins are the most conference victories since the 1996 team posted a 17-15 Big West record.
 Utah State finished tied for third in the conference, their highest finish since joining the Mountain West and the highest overall conference finish since 1992.
 This is also the first time since the 1996 campaign that Utah State finished with a record above .500.

 Over the course of the 2016 season, the Aggies set new program records in runs scored (281), doubles (86), home runs (50), total bases (701), RBIs (259), slugging percentage (.492) and on base percentage (.383).
 On an individual level, three players set or tied single-season records.
 Outfielder Sarah Chow hit a program-best eight triples on the year, while outfielder Jazmin Clarke shattered the stolen base record with 25 during the season.
 Third baseman Victoria Saucedo tied the home run record, hitting 12 during her junior season.

 Three Aggies earned all-Mountain West honors in 2016, as Clarke, Saucedo and outfielder/pitcher Alleyah Armendariz were each named to the second team.
 Additionally, 12 members of the USU roster earned academic all-conference honors and five were named Mountain West Scholar-Athletes.

 In 2015, Johnson coached the Aggies to a 19-36 record, going 11-13 in Mountain West action.
 The Aggies ended the season on a three-game winning streak in a sweep over Boise State.